AI4Bharat/IndicVoices/README.md

 ## IndicASR

 ### Checkpoint:
 This checkpoint is trained using IndicVoices and in a multilingual setting.
-Use the following repo to train and run inference
+Use the [NeMo](https://github.com/AI4Bharat/NeMo) to train and run inference

 ### Data Preparation
 1. After [downloading](https://ai4bharat.iitm.ac.in/indicvoices) the data, extract the tar files so that TGZ folder and language specific folders are on similar level